-For my favourite controller, I have gone with something much more modern and some may refer to it as the most advanced piece of engineering created in past ten years.
+For my favourite controller, I have gone with something much more modern and some may refer to it as the most advanced piece of engineering created in the past ten years.
 That would be Xbox Elite pad.
-Whilst pricy, it is absolutely fantastic.
+Whilst pricey, it is absolutely fantastic.

 I’ll get the negatives out of the way first as I want to make sure I end on a high with this one, whilst giving a balanced view.
 I do have two gripes with the pad.
-First is the d pad.
-Whilst I think Microsoft have made some massive leaps in improving the d pad in the past few years, and optional d pad attachments do help it, there is still room for improvement.
-That said, it is not a show stopper as the d pad is not something I use too regularly with the games I play.
+First is the d-pad.
+Whilst I think Microsoft has made some massive leaps in improving the d-pad in the past few years, and optional d-pad attachments do help it, there is still room for improvement.
+That said, it is not a show stopper as the d-pad is not something I use too regularly with the games I play.

-Second negative, after hours and hours of use, I can sadly say one of the analog sticks is showing wear.
+The second negative, after hours and hours of use, I can sadly say one of the analogue sticks is showing wear.
 One of them seems to have dropped slightly and has picked up a bit of a dead zone.
-Given the price I would have liked to have thought these were virtually indestructible.
+Given the price, I would have liked to have thought these were virtually indestructible.
 This is the biggest downside of the controller.
-But having used multiple other pads over the years, analog stick wear has been an issue on any pad I have ever owned.
+But having used multiple other pads over the years, analogue stick wear has been an issue on any pad I have ever owned.
 Maybe I should have expected it from my experience.
-But I still feel slightly disappointed on this negative.
+But I still feel slightly disappointed by this negative.

-With the attachments, you get two different d pads.
-A circular one and a standard d pad cross.
+With the attachments, you get two different d-pads.
+A circular one and a standard d-pad cross.
 My preference is to use the circular one due to being able to “roll” it easier for those street fighter fireball type moves.
-In terms of the sticks you get three different types.
+In terms of the sticks, you get three different types.
 A standard set (tops concaved), a standard set with domed tops and a longer set (also concaved).
 My preference was the longer set.
-I wish I could say it was due the accuracy it gives you, but it is more to do with having shovels for hands.
+I wish I could say it was due to the accuracy it gives you, but it is more to do with having shovels for hands.

 Special mentions: Dreamcast, oh how I loved you.
 Amazing controller and loved the VMU.
-Even if it felt a little under utilised.
-Nintendo for multiple pads and the innovation they have brought us over the years and the PlayStation DualShock, amazing controller that came out 15 years ago, I’m still waiting for it to be updated (I say tongue in cheek).
+Even if it felt a little underutilised.
+Nintendo for multiple pads and the innovation they have brought us over the years and the PlayStation DualShock, an amazing controller that came out 15 years ago, I’m still waiting for it to be updated (I say tongue in cheek).